stevemns/druid/docs/content/ingestion/data-formats.md

     }
   }
 ```

+The `columns` field must match the columns of your input data in the same order.

 Be sure to change the `delimiter` to the appropriate delimiter for your data.
 Like CSV, you must specify the columns and which subset of the columns you want indexed.

 ### Regex